Valle004/Dazed/README.md

 # Dazed
-An immersive experience projection project created in tough designer in order to convey the feeling of being dazed!
+This is a projection based immersive art project created in order to convey the feeling of being dazed!

+## Artist statement
+The piece Dazed was created to convey the feeling of being

+## Materials Used
+Touch Designer